The Amakhala Foundation

 The Conservation Centre was established in 2003 and through a variety of projects concentrates on three work areas:

 1. Research and monitoring

-• All research is carried out with the aim of developing a sustainable environment on Amakhala Game Reserve by understanding the relationships between the vegetation, herbivores and carnivores within
+- All research is carried out with the aim of developing a sustainable environment on Amakhala Game Reserve by understanding the relationships between the vegetation, herbivores and carnivores within the ecosystem.

 2. Environmental education